 We all know the universal symbol of banana bread: a freezer entirely overrun with darkened, overripe bananas.
 I counted at least 9 in my freezer the other day, so I decided it was well and truly time to bake, and to bake vegan, gluten free banana bread.

 This loaf is made using a simple mix of white rice flour and tapioca flour.
-It is free from xanthan gum gum, egg free and dairy free.
-The loaf uses maple syrup as the sweetener and olive or vegetable oil in the batter (so no hunting for vegan butter).
+It is free from xanthan gum and nuts.
+The banana bread is egg free and dairy free.
+It uses maple syrup as the sweetener and olive or vegetable oil in the batter (so no hunting for vegan butter).

 I’m going to head this one off before it even begins – yes, this loaf contains bananas.
 It is a banana bread, after all.
 And yes, bananas can be a problematic food for people who malabsorb oligos-fructans.
 However!
 350g of banana is approximately 4 medium bananas, and this loaf makes about 8-10 slices.
 So even if you use ripe bananas (which are worse in FODMAP terms) a slice of this loaf should be within acceptable limits for you.
 If you’d like to lower the FODMAP content, use unripe or just ripe bananas, and roast them for longer in the oven.
 If you still have concerns, maybe try the pumpkin chai loaf instead.